Seoul: Education

+Seoul is home to the majority of South Korea's most prestigious universities, including the three SKY Universities: Seoul National University, Yonsei University and Korea University.
+Seoul ranked 2nd on the QS Best Student Cities 2023.

+And in 2025, Seoul ranked 1st on the QS Best Student Cities 2026.

 Economy

 Seoul is the business and financial hub of South Korea.
 Although it accounts for only 0.6 percent of the nation's land area, 48.3 percent of South Korea's bank deposits were held in Seoul in 2003, and the city generated 23 percent of the country's GDP overall in 2012.
 In 2008 the Worldwide Centers of Commerce Index ranked Seoul No.9.
 The Global Financial Centres Index in 2015 listed Seoul as the 6th financially most competitive city in the world.
 The Economist Intelligence Unit ranked Seoul 15th in the list of "Overall 2025 City Competitiveness" regarding future competitiveness of cities.

 Manufacturing

 The traditional, labor-intensive manufacturing industries have been continuously replaced by information technology, electronics and assembly-type of industries; however, food and beverage production, as well as printing and publishing remained among the core industries.
 Major manufacturers are headquartered in the city, including Samsung, LG, Hyundai, Kia and SK.
 Notable food and beverage companies include Jinro, whose soju is the most sold alcoholic drink in the world, beating out Smirnoff vodka; top selling beer producers Hite (merged with Jinro) and Oriental Brewery.
 It also hosts food giants like Seoul Dairy Cooperative, Nongshim Group, Ottogi, CJ, Orion, Maeil Holdings, Namyang Dairy Products and Lotte.